As a Water Trail user, you can help protect Lake Tahoe by following a few simple steps.

 Share the Trail

-- Respect private landowner’s rights.
+- Respect residential property rights.
 Do not land on private property.
 Read More About How to Respect Private Property.

-- Reduce sound level around Osprey nests and wildlife, do not approach or feed wildlife.
+- Reduce sound level around Osprey nests and wildlife, and do not approach or feed wildlife.

 - Be considerate of other users and show courtesy and respect to other users in the area.